gardener/remedy-controller/hack/api-reference/config.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RequeueInterval specifies the time after which reconciliation requests will be
+<p>RequeueInterval specifies the time after which VirtualMachine reconciliation requests will be
-requeued in case of an error or a transient state.
-Applies to both creation/update and deletion.</p>
+requeued in case of an error or a transient state.</p>
 </td>
 </tr>
 <tr>